 Open My Eyes, Lord

-That’s a fascinating (and slightly scary) thought, isn’t it?
+I wonder if we would be happy if our prayers were published so that others could read them.
+That’s a fascinating thought, isn’t it?
 What if every prayer you prayed, word for word, somehow ended up on the Internet so that anyone, anywhere could read them?
-Would your prayers be worth reading if they were published?
-And would they qualify for the pages of Holy Scripture or would they be fit for the National Enquirer?
+Would our prayers be worth reading if they were published?
+And would they qualify for the pages of Holy Scripture or would they be more fit for the National Enquirer?

-I have often told people that I only know of two reliable ways to learn how to pray.
-First, you can learn to pray by listening to those who know how to pray.
-I have often found strength for my own heart simply by sitting in a prayer group and listening to the prayers of others.
-Sometimes when I am distracted or worried or just worn out, listening to others pray slowly warms my own heart and puts me on “praying ground."
-Second, you can learn to pray by studying the great prayers of the Bible.
+That’s what this sermon series is all about.
+As we study the prayers of the Apostle Paul, we are going to discover new patterns of prayer that will help us talk to God more effectively.
 If we want the Lord to teach us to pray, this is a good place to start.
 After all, prayer is the thermometer of the soul.
 If you want to know what a man believes, don’t tell me what he says; tell me what he prays.
 A man may say many things, but when he prays, his heart is fully revealed.

 With that in mind, we turn to the prayer of Paul in Ephesians 1:15-23.
-The heart of the prayer comes at the end of verse 17 where Paul prays “that you may know him better.”
+This is the first of two great prayers by Paul in this short letter (the other one is found in Ephesians 3).
+Before we jump into the text, I have a confession to make.
+For many years (25 years at least) whenever I have read this prayer, it has always seemed very difficult for me to understand.
+For one thing, in the Greek text verses 15-23 constitute one long, complex sentence, filled with phrases and clauses piled on top of each other.
+It’s easy to get lost in the details and miss the message.
+But it would be a shame to discount it simply because it seems complex because this is really an amazing prayer.
+If it starts as a whisper it ends in a roar.
+What begins as a trickling mountain stream becomes a mighty torrent of truth by the end.
+It wasn’t until this week that I saw how simple this prayer really is.
+The key is at the end of verse 17 where Paul says, “That you may know him better.”
 That’s it!
 That’s the whole prayer right there.
 Paul is praying that the Ephesians might know God better.
 This means that he is writing to and praying for believers who already have some knowledge of God.
 His central request is, “O Lord, I pray that these folks who already know you might come to a new and deeper knowledge of who you really are.”
 The Greek language contains a number of different words that might be translated as “know.”
 This particular verse contains a verb that means to know deeply, personally, intimately.
-For instance, I know our president.
+For instance, I know President Bush.
 I know who he is and what he looks like.
-If you show me his picture, I’ll say, “That’s the president.”
+If you show me his picture, I’ll say, “That’s President Bush.”
 But I don’t know him personally and he doesn’t know me from Adam’s housecat.
 But I can also say, “I know my wife.”
 That’s an entirely different kind of knowing.
-After 36 years of marriage, it is a knowledge that is very deep, very personal, and very intimate.
+After 28 years of marriage, it is a knowledge that is very deep, very personal, and very intimate.
 And that’s the sort of knowledge Paul is praying for.

 Now if you know Ephesians at all, you know that the first part of Chapter 1, verses 3-14, is a doxology of praise to God.
 That doxology is followed by this long prayer that they might know God better.
 Think of it this way: First Paul puts the truth out, then he prays the truth in.
 In verse 3 he says we have been blessed with every spiritual blessing.
 So the prayer is not, “Lord, give us new blessings,” but “Help us to realize the blessings we already have.”
 Not “Give us new truth,” but “Help us experience the truth we already know.”
 Spiritual truth can be academic and cold and formal.
 So he’s praying, “Lord, turn them on to the truth.”
 “Lord, they know you, now make them excited about knowing you.”